AdaLollA/HnB-Automation/1 - Lecture/Lecture Michael/Lecture 3/ReadMe.md

   * should children use smart homes
   * possibly impairing development of critical thinking
   * regulate access
 * No deeper discussion about security or privacy
 * Con team had better arguments and won the audience vote
+* Personal Opinion
+  * Con team was better prepared and dominated the discussion, clear win

 ##### Presentation Preparation